HIRO-group/HIRO-group.github.io/_posts/news/2026-02-06-spring-alumni-event.md

 - Strong writing skills.

 **How to Apply:**
-Please submit your application by emailing alessandro.roncone@colorado.edu with your CV by 6th Febuary.
+Please submit your application by emailing alessandro.roncone@colorado.edu with your CV by 6th February.

 **Compensation:**
 $20 per hour for 10 hours per week.